 How Do Appraisers Adjust Seller Concessions?

-There is another option where sellers will not offer a seller concession to the home buyer—lender credit towards closing costs.
-Lender credit is when a mortgage company offers credit towards closing costs in place of a higher rate.
+Alternatively, sellers may choose not to provide a seller concession to the home buyer and instead offer lender credit towards closing costs.
+Lender credit occurs when a mortgage company offers credit toward closing costs instead of a higher rate.

 How Do Lender Credit and Sellers Concessions Work For Closing Costs?